 We’re big fans of 1.5% cashback cards, which offer solid rewards on every purchase.

-If you’re a fan too, consider the Capital One® Quicksilver® Cash Rewards Credit Card or the HSBC Cash Rewards Mastercard® credit card, neither of which has foreign transaction fees.
+If you’re a fan too, consider the Capital One® Quicksilver® Cash Rewards Credit Card which doesn’t have foreign transaction fees.

 For a no-foreign-transaction-fee secured card, Capital One is your best bet.